Does Graphic Design Require Math? 10 Reasons Why It Does

 In recognizing Inverted patterns and using pattern recognition, one must understand how rotating images work.

-Graphic designers can use mathematical perspective to show different viewpoints.
+Graphic designers can use mathematical perspectives to show different viewpoints.

 They should understand scaling to know how images increase or decrease in size.